-Synergies interprets the direction to the Directed Participant as a direction for system security and not a direction within the dispatch process.
-This interpretation addresses any argument that the constraint reflected in the constraint equation SA_ISLE_STRENGTH_LB needs to fit into any of the constraint categories listed in rule 3.8.
-In turn, we interpret the direction as one necessary to unbind a constraint acting on the output of the Generating Unit.
-On this basis, Synergies does not regard the direction as a direction for other services.
+Synergies interprets the direction to the directed participant as a direction for system security purposes and not a direction to be regarded as forming part of the dispatch process.
+That is, we do not interpret the direction as a kind of manual dispatch instruction as we did in the case of previous determinations concerning scheduled or semi-scheduled generators.
+Our different interpretation in the present case addresses any argument that the constraint reflected in the constraint equation SA_ISLE_STRENGTH_LB needs to fit into any one of the constraint categories listed in rule 3.8.
+In turn, we interpret the direction as one necessary to unbind a constraint acting on the output of the generating unit and, thus, we do not regard the direction as a direction for other services.

-AEMO had determined that the Generating Unit could not remain in operation without violating a system constraint of a type explicitly contemplated in Chapter 4 of the NER20.
-The direction was therefore issued to prevent the Generating Unit from continuing to violate that system constraint.
+AEMO had determined that the generating unit could not remain in operation without violating a system constraint of a type explicitly contemplated in Chapter 4 of the NER21.
+The direction was therefore issued to prevent the generating unit from continuing to violate that system constraint.